Welcome

 To answer these questions, my research has focused primarily on understudied Indigenous languages of the Americas, which differ in interesting ways from more commonly-studied languages like English and French.
 I am especially interested in the topics of ergativity, split ergativity, case and agreement systems, hierarchy effects, extraction asymmetries, nominalization, and verb-initial word order.

 Much of my work has focused on Mayan languages, in particular Ch’ol (a language of southern Mexico) and Chuj (a language of Guatemala).
-I have also had the opportunity to work with Mi’gmaq, an Algonquian language of eastern Canada.
+Over the past few years, I’ve had the opportunity to work with Kanien’kéha (Northern Iroquoian), and I have also worked with Mi’gmaq, an Algonquian language of eastern Canada.
 In addition to theoretical work on these languages, I have worked to build collaborations with the communities of speakers who are working to document, promote, and revitalize these languages.
 Here at McGill I co-lead the Montreal Underdocumented Languages Linguistics Lab (MULL-Lab), a venue for students and other local researchers to meet to discuss topics and ongoing projects related to research on underdocumented languages.

 While I have so far only worked on human languages, I have had the chance to think and talk about what it might be like to work with aliens––and also to bring visibility to linguistic fieldwork––through my work consulting for the film Arrival.